What's On This Page?

 If your itchy skin is widespread as you might experience with a drug allergy reaction, then take a lukewarm bath and add about 2 cups to a large bathtub of water, and soak for 15 minutes.
 Some people find this immediately soothing especially when they add oatmeal to the bath at the same time.

 For more specific areas, you can create a paste with baking soda and a bit of water.
 Apply a thick layer of paste to the affected area.
-Since we’re coming into camping (and therefore poison ivy) season, keeping baking soda on hand is a good idea in case you walk into a bush!
+Since we’re coming into camping (and therefore poison ivy) season, keeping some on hand is a good idea in case you walk into a bush!

 3. Baking Soda for Thrush and Yeast Infections